Close to Lake Bled

 But, there are some good locations off the boardwalk, on a rocky ledge between the first and second footbridge.
 See photos below.
 Again, do so at your own risk.

 The gorge is open from 8am to 7pm, but as with most photographic locations the best time is before 8am.
-Again, it’s possible to just go in like I did one morning, but beware of encountering one of the attendants who come through sweeping the walkway before opening time.
+Sadly it’s no longer possible to just go in like I did one morning because of the gate.
+But at lease you won’t encounter one of the attendants who come through sweeping the walkway before opening time.
 I encountered a very irate one, but he gave up when I pretended I didn’t understand Slovene.

 The rapids culminate at the northern end of the gorge and cascade off a 16 metre high drop to form the lovely Šum Waterfall.